zsxkib/diffusion-pipe/README.md

 - Full fine tune support for:
     - Flux
 - LoRA support for:
-    - SDXL, Flux, LTX-Video, HunyuanVideo
+    - SDXL, Flux, LTX-Video, HunyuanVideo, Cosmos
 - Useful metrics logged to Tensorboard
 - Compute metrics on a held-out eval set, for measuring generalization
 - Training state checkpointing and resuming from checkpoint